how to be a queer icon | read | i-D

-When most of us think about queer icons, it's possible you think of Cher, or Madonna, or Liza Minnelli -- largely females who have survived a turbulent personal life but are unafraid to embrace the sequin razzle of showbiz.
+When most of us think about queer icons, it's possible you think of Cher, Madonna, or Liza Minnelli — largely females who have survived a turbulent personal life, but are unafraid to embrace the sequin razzle of showbiz.
 But does this mean that the queer icon status carries with it a whiff of misogyny?

-As internet culture has developed, giving us all access to more content -- more gifs, more memes and more YouTube supercuts of so-called "diva moments" -- it's become easier and quicker for all kinds of new icons to be established.
-Thanks partly to a Netflix error that saw a cult Australian horror film wrongly listed in the LGBT section, a fictional monster with a fondness for a top hat called the Babadook is this Pride season's funkiest queer icon.
+As internet culture has developed, giving us all access to more content — more gifs, more memes, and more YouTube supercuts of so-called "diva moments" — it's become easier and quicker for all kinds of new icons to be established.
+Thanks partly to a Netflix error that saw a cult Australian horror film become wrongly listed in the LGBT section of the streaming platform, a fictional monster with a fondness for a top hat called the Babadook is this Pride season's funkiest queer icon.
 The Babadook is an outsider with a flair for the dramatic who, one could argue, is simply trying to live their best life.
-The character's queer iconic credentials are hardly a stretch, and when queer Twitter and Tumblr reach some kind of consensus now, it seems a modern-day queer icon can be born.
+The character's queer iconic credentials are hardly a stretch, and when queer Twitter and Tumblr reach some kind of consensus now, it seems like a modern-day queer icon can be born.
 In fact, a Brazilian alligator character called Cuca has since been welcomed in a very tongue-in-cheek way as a kind of post-Babadook queer icon.

 Text Nick Levine